"

 Triplets

-In simple meters, beats (as opposed to dotted beats) are divided into two.
-When a beat is equally divided into three, these three notes form a triplet.
-Triplets are a type of borrowed division that can equal one beat, part of a beat, or more than one beat.
+In simple meters, beats (as opposed to dotted note beats) are divided into two parts.
+When a beat is equally split into three equal parts, these three notes form a triplet.
+Triplets are a type of borrowed division that can equal one beat, a part of a beat, or more than one beat.

 Directions: